Privet-mir/ci-clojure/README.md

 * Services are Deployed on Single node docker swarm cluster
 * Two service have been created one for staging and one for production each running 3 replica of containers
-* Strategy used for deployment of services is rolling and rollback
+* Strategy used for deployment of services is rolling updates and rollback
 * If service exists pipeline will perform rolling update of image where each container image will be updated in reverse order (3 2 1) with an interval of 10s. next container is updated only when previous container status is running.
 * If service does not exists pipeline will create one.
 * In case of FAILURE container getting updated will pause and rollback to its previous version.